Don’t plan the vacation of a lifetime without reading this post of the must have items you need on your packing list for Disney World!

 4. Bug spray.
 All that moist air and sunshine means the bugs are abundant.
 If you don’t want to layer up on your sunscreen and bug spray they make combination products as well, though I can’t vouch for their effectiveness.

 5. Change.
-Some of the cheapest souvenirs you can find at Disney World are the smushed pennies.
+Some of the cheapest souvenirs you can find at Disney World are the smashed pennies.
 Each machine around the parks and hotels features different characters so for just 51 cents your little ones could have a pretty impressive collection of keepsakes to bring home…and on the cheap!

 6. Water bottles with built-in filters.
 We walked 8 miles in our first day traveling and at Disney World.
-With all of that walking you need to stay hydrated but individual water bottles and other drinks can quickly add up.
+With all of that walking, you need to stay hydrated but individual water bottles and other drinks can quickly add up.
 These water bottles have built-in filters to keep your water tasting as fresh as possible whether you get it out of the tap in your hotel room or from a soda fountain in a quick-service restaurant.
-Remember water and ice is free at Disney World!
+Remember water and ice are free at Disney World!
 And if you need a break from the water from time to time, throw a box of powdered drink mix pouches into your bag for a fun change!

 7. Snacks.
 If you thought drinks were expensive, you can bet snacks are even more so.
-If you didn’t buy the Disney dining plan (and in hindsight we totally should have), then bringing your own snacks is definitely key.
+If you didn’t buy the Disney dining plan (and in hindsight, we totally should have), then bringing your own snacks is definitely key.
 I already have to bring along snacks for the plane ride so adding a few more for each day isn’t that hard to do.
 I like to bring a mix of salty and sweet but nothing that can melt.
 Popcorn, applesauce, granola bars, and trail mix usually keep us full between meals.

 8. Lightweight sweaters/jackets.
 We usually stick with hoodies but the weight of four hoodies adds up and quickly fills up the backpack.
 Go with lightweight layers instead, especially in spring or fall or have each person tie their outer layer around their waist.